Learning by Surprise: Adaptive Mitigation of Model Collapse in Large Language Models: Autophagy Simulation Framework

-\item \textbf{Fine-tuning.} The model $M_{j-1}$ is fine-tuned to obtain the updated model $M_j$, using a dataset $\mathcal{T}_j$ selected for this purpose.
-In the most basic setup $\mathcal{T}_j = \mathcal{D}_j$, i.e., only the documents generated by $M_{j-1}$ are used for fine-tuning.
-However, our framework is flexible and general: $\mathcal{T}_j$ may include any combination of human-authored and AI-generated documents selected according to a ranking function $\rho: \mathcal{D} \rightarrow \mathbb{R}$, where $\mathcal{D}$ denotes the set of documents (human-authored or AI-generated) available at simulation step $j$.
-The ranking function $\rho$ may reflect various desirable properties, such as linguistic diversity or alignment with a target distribution.
-The top-$z$ ranked documents according to $\rho$ are then selected to form $\mathcal{T}_j$.
-This flexible design allows for experimentation with different document selection strategies and their impact on model collapse across simulation steps. \end{enumerate}
+In the \texttt{mixed} scenario, $\mathcal{T}_{j+1}$ is sampled according to a ranking function $\rho: \mathcal{D}_{\text{pool}}^{j+1} \rightarrow \mathbb{R}$.
+The function $\rho$ may reflect various desirable properties, such as linguistic diversity or alignment with a target distribution.
+The top-$z$ ranked documents according to $\rho$ are then selected to form $\mathcal{T}_{j+1}$.
+This flexible design allows for experimentation with different document selection scenarios and their impact on model collapse across simulation steps. \end{enumerate}

-By running the simulation for $T$ steps -- alternating between generating documents, fine-tuning the model, and repeating the generation -- we obtain a sequence of increasingly specialised models $M_1, M_2, \dots, M_T$ and a correspondingly corpus of AI-generated datasets $\mathcal{D}_1, \mathcal{D}_2, \dots, \mathcal{D}_{T}$.
+By simulating AI autophagy for $T$ steps, alternating between document generation and fine-tuning, we obtain a sequence of LLMs along with a corresponding sequence of datasets of AI-generated documents, $\{M_{j}, \mathcal{D}_{j+1}\}_{j=0}^T $, where $\mathcal{D}_1$ is generated by the original model $M_0$.

-It is worth noting that our simulation framework, as well as those introduced by other studies on model collapse \cite{shumailov2024ai, pappalardo2024survey, xing2025caveats, guo2023curious}, may introduce some biases.
-By always conditioning on real data (prompts), the model may over-rely on the human-authored context (the first $k$ tokens), potentially masking issues that would arise in a fully synthetic generation loop.
-Furthermore, this setup may underestimate exposure bias and model collapse effects that can occur when both inputs and outputs are AI-generated.
+Unlike prior work that masks human-authored context \cite{dohmatob2024model, drayson2025machine, shumailov2024ai, kovavc2025recursive, xing2025caveats, guo2023curious}, we preserve the real prompt during fine-tuning to simulate standard prompt-conditioned generation.
+While this reduces the effect of recursive self-training and keeps the setup realistic, it may also partially mask model collapse, as models can over-rely on the first $k$ human-authored tokens through autoregressive dependencies.
+To better isolate the role of AI-generated data, we repeat the analysis in Section 7 by varying $k$, which controls the proportion of human-authored and AI-generated text.
+We find that model collapse becomes more pronounced as $k$ decreases, consistently across all metrics.

 \ \\